-There are often going-out-of-business sales or overstock sales that don’t coincide with these months that will allow you to get an excellent deal on a riding lawn mower.
+There are often going-out-of-business sales or overstock sales that don’t coincide with these months that will allow you to get an excellent deal.

-We suggest that you set a price alert for your favorite mower from this list and purchase it the next time the price drops.
+We suggest that you set a price alert for your favorite model from this list and purchase it the next time the price drops.